Edict of Milan: Background

-The Judeo-Christian insistence on Yahweh being the only God, believing all other gods were false gods, could not be fitted into the system.
+The Judeo-Christian insistence on their god being the only God and in believing all other gods were false gods could not be fitted into the system.
 Their scruples prevented them swearing loyalty oaths directed at the emperor's divinity.
-More particularly, the refusal of Christians to pay the Jewish tax was perceived as a threat not just to the state cult, but to the state itself, leading to various forms of persecution.
-The emperor Decius (r.
+More particularly, the refusal of Christians to pay the Jewish tax was perceived as a threat not just to the state cult but to the state itself.
+That led to various forms of persecution.
+Emperor Decius (r.
 249–251) issued edicts that imposed hard restrictions on Christians, a policy continued by his successor Valerian.
 With the accession of Gallienus (r.
 253–268), the Church enjoyed a period of nearly 40 years with no official sanctions against Christians, which Eusebius described as the "little" peace of the Church.
-In 311, Galerius published an edict from Nicomedia officially ending the persecutions.
+In 311, Galerius published an edict from Nicomedia that officially ended the persecutions.

 Edict of Toleration by Galerius

 Since the fall of the Severan dynasty in AD 235, rivals for the imperial throne had bid for support by either favouring or persecuting Christians.
 The Edict of Toleration by Galerius had been issued by the emperor Galerius from Serdica and was posted at Nicomedia on 30 April 311.
-By its provisions, Christians who had "followed such a caprice and had fallen into such a folly that they would not obey the institutes of antiquity", were granted an indulgence.
+By its provisions, Christians who had "followed such a caprice and had fallen into such a folly that they would not obey the institutes of antiquity" were granted an indulgence.